wilfriedgilbert/github-slideshow/_posts/0000-01-02-wilfriedgilbert.md

 ---
 layout: slide
-title: "Welcometo our slide!"
+title: "Welcome to our slide!"
 ---
-Your text
+GitHub
 Use the left arrow to go back!